 Keeping your summer home clean is a shared responsbility and your job changes daily.
 Of course, you must always make your bed and ensure that your drawer and dresser are neat and tidy!

 Time to get going!
-Your morning schedule will be the same for three days, and then you’ll switch to new activities so you can experience all that camp has to offer.
-First up, off to the Art Barn for sewing!
+Your morning schedule will rotate each day so you can experience all that camp has to offer.
+First up, off to the Art Village for sewing!

 Now time to head outside for some street hockey!
 High 70s and not a cloud in the sky…a perfect Maine day!